Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

     does not contact or request the doctoral student to provide information or explain the review.
 All contact with the reviewer during the independent review process is the responsibility of the training institution.
-The doctoral student\'s explanations are sent to the training institution and presented at the thesis defense.
+The doctoral student's explanations are sent to the training institution and presented at the thesis defense.
 5. The training institution shall specify the process of selecting, submitting and processing independent review comments; and the